-Joel Runyon is an athlete and entrepreneur.
-He is the founder of IMPOSSIBLE, a company dedicated to helping people push their limits and do impossible things.
+Joel Runyon is the founder of IMPOSSIBLE, a company dedicated to helping people push their limits and do impossible things.
 I was extremely inspired when I discovered The Impossible List, containing all the things you would think are impossible to do.

 In this interview, Joel Runyon shares his life philosophy and habits that allow him to do all the impossible things.

 Joel Runyon is the founder of Impossible X and blogger at IMPOSSIBLE.
 He is an athlete, endurance runner, businessman, and speaker.
 His TEDx talk on cold showers has received over 675,000 views.

 In 2017, he became the youngest person in the world to run 7 ultra marathons on 7 continents.
 Along the way, he raised $192,000 for Pencils of Promise and built 7 schools.
 He is very bad at saying "no" to a challenge.

 What Are the Most Influential Habits in Your Life?

 Journaling/writing on a regular basis.

 Turning off my phone for a few days at a time helps me get clarity and perspective on life.